A Tale of Two Ecovillages

 The good news is, contrary to the ecovillage in its 1990s formulation, today’s social movements aren’t taking their first baby steps.
 We have generations-deep wells of wisdom and technique to draw upon, including but by no means limited to the lessons of LAEV’s experiments.

 When we see our purpose not as teleporting out of a broken society but healing it from within, we find ourselves among many comrades, such as those organizing for racial justice, labor equity, cooperatives and the “solidarity economy,” restorative justice, queer rights, non-“traditional” families, and gender equity.
 These and other aligned movements already bring healing, education, and empowerment of just the sort an ecovillage needs for its ecovillagers.
 At the same time, the work of these movements is often made more difficult by the housing and gentrification crisis, environmental injustice, and the lack of community control of land — exactly what a well-organized movement of ecovillagers could and should offer to remedy.

-In the second of this two-part series, we’ll summarize the many years’ work underway to make LA-style ecovillaging more accessible to neighborhood organizers everywhere, starting with cities and towns in the US Mid-Atlantic region.
+In the second of this three-part series, we’ll summarize the many years’ work underway to make LA-style ecovillaging more accessible to neighborhood organizers everywhere, starting with cities and towns in the US Mid-Atlantic region.
 A spectrum of co-op and community land trust principles have been distilled into a holistic method for cooperative property investment and stewardship that organizers can use in existing communities.